-Centralized backup management
+Centralized backup management across cloud resources

 END-TO-END DESIGN